liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

     }

 In this example the `com.liferay.calendar.service` module is upgraded from version 0.01 to 1.0.0 with one step.
-Next, we can see that this is upgraded from 1.0.1 to 1.0.2, and from 1.0.2 to 1.0.3, and from 1.0.3 to 1.0.4 using only one UpgradeSetp every time.
-Finally, it is upgraded from version 1.0.4 to version 1.0.5, using a list of UpgradeSteps with three steps in it, `UpgradeCalendarResource`, `UpgradeCompanyId`and `UpgradeLastPublishDate`.
+Next it is upgraded incrementally from version 1.0.1 to 1.0.4, using only one UpgradeStep for each schema version.
+Finally, it is upgraded from version 1.0.4 to version 1.0.5, using a list of UpgradeSteps with three steps in it: `UpgradeCalendarResource`, `UpgradeCompanyId` and `UpgradeLastPublishDate`.

 +$$$

 **Note:** Be careful with upgrade steps with the same name in different packages.
-This could result in the wrong version being used for the upgrade (see com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking and com.liferay.calendar.upgrade.v1_0_1.UpgradeCalendarBooking as example).
+This could result in the wrong version being used for the upgrade.
+(see com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking
+and com.liferay.calendar.upgrade.v1_0_1.UpgradeCalendarBooking as example).